March 2 , 2022

 Perhaps then we should all consider becoming lawyers.

-In the bizarro world of probate court, lawyers routinely are allowed to lie as much as they like as they vilify innocent family members and commenced the endless staged litigation that funnels money from innocent families and estates into their pockets.
-Like almost everything else in Probate Guardianship, for victims and families there is no complaint department.
+In the bizarro world of probate court, lawyers routinely are allowed to lie as much as they like as they vilify innocent family members and commence and prolong the endless staged litigation that funnels money from innocent families and estates into their pockets.
+Like almost everything else in Probate Guardianship, for victims and families there is no effective complaint department.

 But our research paints a very different picture.
 From our perspective, the Bar Association in nearly every state serves to unswervingly protect and insulate its member attorneys from any causes that would reduce their income or infringe on their ability to practice.
 The structure of the bar complaint process is such that a citizen with valid complaints about inappropriate behavior of any given attorney must be prepared to submit endless paperwork to successive layers of bar bureaucracy, wait years in many cases, submit to interrogation by supposedly independent referees, and most egregiously be subject to vicious retaliation of the accused attorney as we have seen so many times in probate cases.
 Given that the probate attorneys and guardians control the lives of our loved ones, it takes great courage to even attempt to file a Bar complaint.